goeiebook/creativelab/narrative.md

 ---

 Discoveries about the ball begin to emerge after three days of play.
 Aside from becoming better at manipulating it, I'm also beginning to note character details.
-Such as the sound of it makes when bounced through different environments. splat when it splashes in a puddle (which also substantially reduces the bounce), and long echoes when bounced through a culvert.
+Such as the sound it makes in different environments.
+Splat when it's bounced into a buddle (which also substantially reduces the return energy).
+Echoed reverberations when bounced through a culvert.

 ![spectrogram of a tunnel bounce][tunnelbounce]